 1. Contact the Harris County Pets Resource Center by phone to report the animal as found.

-- Return to the place where you found the animal and put up a sign near that location stating that you found the animal.
+Return to the area where you found the animal and put up a sign stating you found the animal.
 An owner may return to this location, and this may help you reach them.